 Invest in The Coach

 The Coach is the person who wants a seller to win the opportunity because the solution that he or she offers solves the Coach’s need.
-This person does not magically appear during the sales process—a seller needs to develop the Coach.
+This person does not magically appear during sales planning—a seller needs to develop the Coach.
 The Coach buys in that the seller’s solution is the best option to produce the customer’s desired outcome.
 This key player requires an investment in time, as they will be an advocate throughout the entire sales process including during procurement.
 However, some sellers make the mistake of not nurturing the Coach relationship.
 Sellers should continue investing in the Coach, so they understand the seller’s level of commitment to the Coach’s success.
 This will help to win their support during the entire buying process.

 Besides being an advocate for a solution, the Coach can be a source of information about the other buying influences in the account.
 This can include sharing valuable insights into each of the prospect’s desired outcomes.